Is the 'Hawaii of China' becoming the new Dubai?

 Editor's Note — CNN Travel's series often carries sponsorship originating from the countries and regions we profile.
 However, CNN retains full editorial control over all of its reports.
 Read the policy.

-Hainan, China (CNN) — The dancing begins almost as soon as the sun sets on Sanya, southern Hainan.
+Hainan, China (CNN) — The dancing begins almost as soon as the sun sets on Sanya, in southern Hainan.

 Dozens of locals -- some in costume, some without -- set up in the wide paved areas beneath the palm trees, along the famous long white shoreline of Sanya Bay.